Summit

 **TTPs (Tough)**: Tactics, Techniques, and Procedures (TTPs) are the methods and strategies used by attackers to achieve their objectives.
 This includes things like social engineering, privilege escalation, lateral movement, and data exfiltration.
 TTPs are tough for defenders to deal with because they involve human behavior and can be difficult to predict or detect.

 We have tools to manage hashes, Firewall manager DNS-filter and Sigma Rule Builder at our disposal.
 Which makes it increasingly difficult for the attacker.
 We will probably just start at the trivial stage of the Pyramid of Pain for our first sample.
-We run the Malware Sandbox on Sample1.exe
+We run the Malware Sandbox on `Sample1.exe` and are able to retrieve some hashes.

 We send the discovered hash to the EDR to block the threat.

-After adding the hash, we are informed, that we successfully prevented the execution of sample1.exe
+After adding the hash, we are informed, that we successfully prevented the execution of `sample1.exe`.

 The following mail with the first flag informs us that you cannot rely on hashes alone, and that these can easily be changed by changes in the malware.
 We move on to Task 2.

-This time we see that an outgoing connection is being established to 154.35.10.113:4444
+This time we see that an outgoing connection is being established to `154.35.10.113:4444`.

 We can prevent this outgoing connection with the firewall tool.